 FamilySearch is the world's largest online collection of genealogical data.
 It offers more than six billion person entries, which you can browse in MacFamilyTree 10 - from the comfort of your home and free of charge.
-FamilySearch not only provides a huge database filled with personal and family data, you can also browse original documents and take a look at, for example, old monastery log books, shipping registers, court data or census data.
+FamilySearch does more than just provide a huge database filled with personal and family data, you can also browse original documents and take a look at, for example, old monastery log books, shipping registers, court data, birth records, or census data.
 All features are integrated into MacFamilyTree.
-For example, the Interactive Tree immediately shows which additional relatives are still available for download.
+For example, the Interactive Tree immediately shows which additional relatives are still available for download via FamilySearch.

 You can use FamilySearch in two ways:

-Option number one: Use FamilySearch as a pure research tool and download data only.
+Option number one: Use FamilySearch as a pure research tool and download data.
 In this case, none of your family tree information will be shared.

 Option number two: Optionally upload information to FamilySearch and share your research with other users.
-For data protection reasons, however, you can only share data of deceased persons.
+For data protection reasons, however, you can only share data relating to deceased persons.

 FamilySearch is completely free of charge.
 A free registration is all you need to get started.
 Please note that FamilySearch is not operated by us, it is an external service, provided by The Church of Jesus Christ of Latter-day Saints.

 Choose from numerous templates and styles and let MacFamilyTree create a book based on the information contained in your database.
 Books can be printed or exported as PDFs.
-You can choose between ready-made books containing family and personal data, or books entirely created by yourself, where you can design each page individually and to your liking.
+You can choose between ready-made books automatically filled with family and person data, or create your own books, with each page designed individually to your liking..
 Family books are an ideal present for weddings, birthdays, and other occasions.
 Simply send the exported file to your trusted print shop to create a unique and special gift.